 Make sure your wifi is private access only.
 You don’t want to invite opportunities for hackers to breach your database or security systems.
 The more limited you keep your wifi and network, the less chance you have of someone taking advantage.
 Of course, some businesses need wifi for their customers, but make sure it is password protected.

 Educate your employees.
 Employees will not always know what to look for, and how to protect their work devices from potential issues.
 They are also at a higher risk for identity theft if the company networks are compromised.
-Make sure they know what to look for in phishing email and other practices.
+Make sure they know what to look for in phishing emails and other practices.

 DDoS security.
 A DDoS attack is a tactic used by cyber criminals, where they disrupt your online services or network, rendering it unusable to your customers or personnel.
 This distracts the cybersecurity team, working to fix the problem while the criminals gain access to sensitive information.
-This tactic is highly effective, unless you invest in DDoS security systems.
+This tactic is highly effective unless you invest in DDoS security systems.

 In all the possibilities for a cyber attack, your best defense is a solid plan.
-Know what you’re going to do in the event of a cyber crisis, and remember that they can be solved, no matter how difficult it may seem.
+Know what you’re going to do in the event of a cyber crisis, and remember that it can be solved, no matter how difficult it may seem.